nihal111/nihal111.github.io/_pages/projects.md

 * [**AssistANT**][AssistANT]: Help the ant find sugar for its family.
 Built a puzzle game using Unity similar to the classic Bulldozer game.
 Guide the ant to push the sugar cubes down the ant holes.
 Dealt with basic 2-D physics and box colliders.
 Made custom sprites and worked largely on level design.
 Created using Unity 2D. **Second prize winner for Lenovo GameJam '15**.

-* [**alCHEMy**][alCHEMy]: A game which completes chemical reactions, much like the classical Alchemy.
-Microsoft code.fun.do submission in January '16.

 #### Open Source

 * [**WnCC Website**][WnCC Website]: The official Web and Coding Club, IIT Bombay website.
 Created, managed and maintained largely by me.
 The entire website is static and runs on Jekyll.
 Mainly serves as a portal for the Seasons Of Code (SOC) program.
 If you want to mentor a SOC project or have any ideas to make it look better, send a PR [here][WnCCRepo].